lter/Deims7-8-Migration/documentation/README.md

 	`drush migrate:import upgrade_d7_user'

 1. Migrate taxonomies
 	1. At NTL and ARC we have a few specific ones.
 Edit the .yml files or use the upgrade_d7 files for specific taxonomies.
+If .yml files were genrated with drush cim you will need to edit the files to remove the first line with the uuid number and edit parent_id changing it to:
+	`plugin: default_value`
+	`default_value: taxonomy_name`

+	Where taxonomy_name is the name of the taxonomy being migrated.
+This fixes the few cases where the imports failed with the message: SQLSTATE[23000]: Integrity constraint violation: 1048 Column 'vid' cannot be null:
 	1. Moving taxonomies separately allows to omit a few that seemed unnecessary.
 	1. Create taxonomies in D8 site: core_areas, lter_controlled_vocabulary, other custom ones.
-If all taxonomies will be migradred you can use the upgrade_d7_user.yml file to create the taxonomies.
+If all taxonomies will be migradred you can use the upgrade_d7_taxonomy_vocabulary.yml file to create the taxonomies.
 	1. On the commandline inside the webroot of the new D8 website run the command

 	`drush migrate:import deims_category_core_areas` change migration ID for the others.